Lightning-AI/pytorch-lightning/docs/source/test_set.rst

     # test (pass in the loader)
     trainer.test(test_dataloaders=test)

-You can either pass in either a single dataloader or a list of them.
+You can either pass in a single dataloader or a list of them.
 This optional named parameter can be used in conjunction with any of the above use cases.